ariary/gitar/README.md

 ### Bidirectional exchange

 You can also use `push` and `pull` shortcuts from attacker machine.
 It does not require addtional requirements on both machines.
-To do so it is recommended to load `alias` (put them in your `~/[SHELL]rc`) and launch h gitar as follow:
+To do so it is recommended to load `alias` (put them in your `~/[SHELL]rc`) and launch gitar as follow:
 ```shell
 gtrclean
 gitar -bidi